TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add mapper to map component id to originator & extend `eventSend` accordingly
 * Add `onMsg` convenience handler (maybe allow wildcard topics?)
 * Add a visual warning/alert if uib cannot connect over websockets.
 Use toast.

-### General

-* Publish `uibuilderfe` on `../uibuilder/` as well as on `./` for greater consistency with other paths.
-* Allow client id to be set externally.
-* Use [chokidar](https://github.com/paulmillr/chokidar) to send a control msg to the fe when files change.
-Change the front-end to allow the browser to automatically reload (location.reload()).
-Put everything behind an optional flag and don't load the chokidar library unless the flag is set.
-May want an auto-rebuild feature as well.
-* Add package.json `style` property to Instance details page and packages list if it exists.
-Make sure that `browser` is prioritised over `main`.
-* See if typedefs.js can be migrated to index.d.ts.
-* Switch to [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports) for require's with low probability of usage. [ref](https://nodejs.org/dist/latest-v12.x/docs/api/esm.html#esm_import_expressions).
-* Migrate from commonjs to [ES modules](https://nodejs.org/dist/latest-v12.x/docs/api/esm.html#esm_commonjs_json_and_native_modules).
-(2) [JSON can't be imported directly in ESMs](https://nodejs.org/dist/latest-v12.x/docs/api/esm.html#esm_experimental_json_modules), use createRequire.
-* Add funding link to package.json (see `man 5 package.json`)
-* Maybe switch package.json reads to [npm/read-package-json: The thing npm uses to read package.json files with semantics and defaults and validation and stuff (github.com)](https://github.com/npm/read-package-json)?
-* Serve uibuilderfe on `../uibuilder/` path as well as `./` for greater consistency
-* Introduce standard events: url-change

 ### Package Manager Class